fiskaltrust/rollout-doc/en/middleware/README.md

 Now you can try to send requests from the POSSystem to the started fiskaltrust.Middleware instance.
 As a POSDealer, corresponding buttons will be available to you in the POSSystem UI.

 In our example we simulate a POSSystem using [Postman](https://www.postman.com/).
-Postman can send requests to the queue via `REST`.
+Postman can send requests to the Queue via `REST`.
 For this we use our collection from the fiskaltrust [middleware-demo-postman github repository](https://github.com/fiskaltrust/middleware-demo-postman).
 The repository also contains the instructions for configuring the Postman collection.
 Important here is the specification of the endpoint at which the Queue is accessible and the specification of the CashBoxId as values for the already created variables:

 ![postman config](images/postman-config.png "postman config")

-### Test the availability of the queue
+### Test the availability of the Queue

 First we send a `echo` request to check the availability of the Queue.
 As a POSDealer, you will have a corresponding button available in the POSSystem.
 In our example we use the "Echo" request from the Postman collection described above:

 ![postman echo](images/postman-echo.png "postman echo request")

-The queue responds and we now know that the fiskaltrust.Middleware instance is reachable and available for further requests.
+The Queue responds and we now know that the fiskaltrust.Middleware instance is reachable and available for further requests.
 We can also see the request and its processing in the previously started console as a log message:

 ![Terminal echo](images/terminal-echo.png "terminal echo")